 Investing in Infrastructure For Safe, Reliable Water

-The primary goal of California’s investor-owned water utilities (IOUs) is to provide customers with safe, high-quality and reliable water service.
-To accomplish this,
+The primary goal of California’s regulated water utilities is to provide customers with safe, high-quality and reliable water service.

 According to the American Society of Civil Engineers’ 2013 Report Card for America’s Infrastructure, California reported $44.5 billion in drinking water infrastructure needs and $29.9 billion in wastewater infrastructure needs during the next 20 years.

-Learn about the more than $400 million in infrastructure investments made by California Water Association members in 2014.
-Click here.
+Read more about the more than $400 million in infrastructure investments made by California Water Association members in 2014.